no-0-name/netflix-react-clone/README.md

 1. Clone the repository from GitHub
 2. Install dependencies using the command `npm install`
-3. Create a `.env` file in the root folder of the project and add your API keys for Firebase and IMDB
+3. Create a `.env` file in the root folder of the project and add your API keys for Firebase and TMDB
 4. Run the project using the command `npm start`
 5. Open your browser and go to [http://localhost:3000](http://localhost:3000)